-I’ve also given research methods seminars to the MPhils on bibliography management and the use of corpora, and to the PhDs on reproducible research, data management, presenting data and writing abstracts.
+I’ve given research methods seminars to Linguistics MPhils on bibliography management and the use of corpora, and to the PhDs on reproducible research, data management, presenting data and writing abstracts.

-I’ve supervised several Part IIB and MPhil dissertations, and welcome discussion of new projects.
+I’ve supervised several undergraduate and master’s dissertations, and welcome discussion of new projects.

 At the end of their penultimate year of study, undergraduates may apply for a UROP (undergraduate research opportunities programme) placement over the summer vacation.
 In 2016 we had 6 UROP students who undertook various projects relating to computer-assisted language learning, crowdsourcing corpus annotations, sentiment analysis, text normalisation and child language research.
 In 2017 we had 7 interns working on native language identification, virtual reality learning, dialogue systems, grammatical error correction, tagging multiword expressions, and sentiment analysis.
 In 2018 we had 9 interns working on pronunciation assessment, learner behaviours, dialogue systems, web-app development, and text classification.